IDANIO/Alterrain/README.md

 node app.js
 ```

-And you can go to http://localhost:8080
+And you can go to http://localhost:8080, good to go.

+Enjoy exporing wonder!
+:)

-## Code Style
+## Code Style (For Developers)

 We will use ESLint.